Daughters and Dads Research

 During this time, the University of Newcastle research team continued to investigate the impact for dads and daughters on a range of physical; social-emotional wellbeing and parenting measures.

-This team also developed a University of Newcastle elective subject which educates pre-service teachers in the ethos of the Daughters and Dads program, enables students to become an accredited program facilitator and become actively involved in delivery of the program in the community.
+This team also developed a University of Newcastle elective subject which educates pre-service teachers in the ethos of the Daughters and Dads program, enables students to become accredited program facilitators and become actively involved in delivery of the program in the community.

 This new subject engages pre-service teachers in a unique work-integrated learning opportunity and teaches them evidence-based strategies to engage children in physical activity along with important knowledge about societal gender biases.